CanDIG/candig.github.io/README.md

 a PR and request a review.

 Note: for Historical Reasons (tm), people still point to candig.github.io, and we want them to be redirected to the real URL.
-Github pages builds with the `environment` variable set to `production`; our travis build (and your build as above) does not.
-So if environment is set to production, a meta refresh tag is included in the header (`_includes/head.html`) to refresh to distributedgenomics.ca; otherwise it doesn't.
-You can test this behaviour by adding a config line:
+By default Jekyll builds with the Jekyll `environment` variable set to `development`; the GitHub pages deployment builds with the variable set to `production`.
+So if environment is not `development`, a meta refresh tag is included in the header (`_includes/head.html`) to refresh to distributedgenomics.ca (properly, `{{ site.url }}`;
+otherwise it doesn't.
+You can test this behaviour by setting the environment variable explicitly:

 ```
-bundle exec jekyll serve  --config _config.yml,_config_prod.yml
+JEKYLL_ENV=production bundle exec jekyll serve
 ```